1. Home

 5. Add as many soil layers as necessary.

-6. Hit OK to close all the dialog.
+6. Hit OK to close all the dialogs.

 Soil parameters for a CPT test